FdelMazo/frux-mobile/README.md

 After cloning this repository, install the dependencies with `npm install` and then you'll be free to start developing right away with `expo start`

-For lots of users actions you'll need a properly set up environment with the Firebase credentials.
+For some users actions you'll need a properly set up environment with the Firebase credentials.
 Just ask one of the original developers for their own `.env` file and copy it into the root directory of the project.
-Make sure to never check that file into our vcs!